 The Chinese buy something new for the house, a piece of furniture, a new rug, a bed or some new chairs, bed sheets or ornaments.

 They decorate their homes with many festive items of red color, which attract prosperity and health.
 The famous Chinese paper lampions are very much-sought during the Chinese New Year.

-Also, very important for the Chinese people are the dog statues, the jewelry, and the decorative items embellished with the illustration of a pig.
+Also, very important for the people are the dog statues, the jewellery, and the decorative items embellished with the illustration of a pig.
 It is the zodiac sign of 2019 and everyone is expecting a present from it.

 The red imprints with golden symbols are very auspicious, pots with dwarf orange trees and the traditional Chinese knots made of red silk are placed at the windows to attract the goodwill of gods.

 Hanging on the walls and doors strips of red paper (Chun Lian), on which are written all kind of wishes, for example: “May you enjoy perpetual health” or “The star of Happiness, the Star of Health and the Star of Longevity may shine upon you”.